GNOME/orca/docs/user-extensions.md

 For security, extensions must be approved before Orca will load them.
 When Orca discovers an unapproved extension, it logs the file's SHA256 hash.

+Use the User Extensions page in Orca's Preferences window to approve, re-approve, or revoke user extensions.
+The page computes the file's SHA256 hash and persists the approval in dconf.
+This is the recommended way to manage approval.

-Approval and revocation can be done via the command line:
+Approval and revocation can also be done via the command line:

 ```sh
 # Approve an extension: